MIDS-scaling-up/v3/week06/hw/README.md

 # Homework 6

+This homework covers some use of GStreamer and model optimization.
+It builds on the week 6 lab and completing the lab first is hightly recommended.

+This is an ungraded assignment

 ## Part 1: GStreamer

 1. In the lab, you used the Ndida sink nv3dsink; Nvidia provides a another sink, nveglglessink.
 Convert the following sink to use nveglglessink.